mcxraider/sph-timeline-project/docs/Prompts.md

 # Prompt to try to determine need for headline:
-Given a news headline, determine whether headline requires a contextual background (for example, in the form of a timeline).
-Guideline:
-Needs timeline:  (1) Complext article (2) Specific details or referring to individuals or entities (3) Important and impactful article
-Does not need timeline: (1) Explainer article (2) Forum, commentaries, podcast, inforgrahics (3) Accidents or independent events
+You are a highly intelligent AI tasked with analyzing articles to determine whether generating a timeline of events leading up to the key event in the article would be beneficial.
+Consider the following factors to make your decision:

+    1. **Significance of the Event**:
+       - Does the event have a significant impact on a large number of people, industries, or countries?
+       - Are the potential long-term consequences of the event important?

+    2. **Controversy or Debate**:
+       - Is the event highly controversial or has it sparked significant debate?
+       - Has the event garnered significant media attention and public interest?

+    3. **Complexity**:
+       - Does the event involve multiple factors, stakeholders, or causes that make it complex?
+       - Does the event have deep historical roots or is it the culmination of long-term developments?

+    4. **Personal Relevance**:
+       - Does the event directly affect the reader or their community?
+       - Is the event of particular interest to the reader due to economic implications, political affiliations, or social issues?

+    5. **Educational Purposes**:
+       - Would a timeline provide valuable learning or research information?

+    Here is the information for the article:

+    Title:{title}
+    Text: {text}

+    Based on the factors above, decide whether generating a timeline of events leading up to the key event in this article would be beneficial.
+Provide a brief explanation for your decision.
-Then reply in term of the need with a score 1 - 5, 1 means unnecessary, 5 means necessary, in JSON format, for example {"score": 3}.
+    Then reply in terms of the need with a score 1 - 5, 1 means unnecessary, 5 means necessary, in JSON format, for example score 3.
+No need for an explanation

-Title: Swedish criminal gangs laundering money through Spotify: Report
-Answer:
+    ANSWER:

 # Prompt to generate tags for each article:
-Task Description: Given the combined title and text of a news article below, focus on identifying the most relevant tags that categorize the main   topic, people, locations or entities mentioned in the article.
+Task Description: Given the following news article, identify and suggest 8 most relevant tags that best categorize the geographical locations mentioned, main events, topics, entities.
-Article:
-{Text}

-Generate Tags:
+The tags should be concise, informative, and reflect the content accurately to facilitate effective searching and organization within a database.
+The tags should also be ranked in decreasing order of importance and relevance in the article.
+Combined Title and Summaries:
+{text}

+    Formatting convention: List the tags to me in this example format:
+    Singapore, Big family, climbing, Baby, crying, hungry

+    Ensure that the tags generated follow the formatting convention very closely, and the response should not include any "-" or backslash n.
+    Generated tags:

+    Check again that the format follows the formatting convention stated above

 # Prompt to generate tineline:
+Given a series of articles, each containing a publication date, title, and content, your task is to construct a detailed timeline of events leading up to the main event described in the first article.
+Analyze the First Article: Begin by thoroughly analyzing the title, content, and publication date of the first article to understand the main event.
+Use Subsequent Articles: For each following article, examine the title, content, and publication date.
+Identify events, context, and any time references such as "last week," "last month," or specific dates.

+Construct the Timeline:
 Given a series of articles, each containing a publication date, title, and content, your task is to construct a detailed timeline of events leading up to the main event described in the first article.
 Analyze the First Article: Begin by thoroughly analyzing the title, content, and publication date of the first article to understand the main event.
 Use Subsequent Articles: For each following article, examine the title, content, and publication date.
 Identify events, context, and any time references such as "last week," "last month," or specific dates.